kevmcdonk/panoramic-plankton-c19c5/content/pages/index.md

           textAlign: center
       type: TitleBlock
     subtitle: >-
-      From dev to PM, SharePoint farm owner to analyst, Kevin has done it all and has the hair (or lack of) to prove it.
-Having started in the world of Financial Services with delivering solutions on Microsoft technologies to help staff collaborate and be more productive, Kevin jumped the fence a few years ago to the consultancy side.
-He has always loved to share and is a Microsoft MVP in Microsoft 365 Apps and Services, Viva Explorer and co-hosts the weekly modern workplace podcast GreyHatBeardPrincess in between his day job as a Head of Practice for Modern Workplace at CPS.
+      Inspired by those in the community that have gone before me, I try to share what I learn by looking at what the services from Microsoft can offer, understanding challenges people have and bringing those two things together.
+Having learned from 13 years in Financial Services, I moved into the world of consulting, currently acting as Group Manager - Modern Workplace at Avanade.I am lucky enough to have been awarded as a Microsoft MVP in Microsoft 365 Apps and Services, participate as a Viva Explorer and co-host the modern workplace podcast GreyHatBeardPrincess as well as blogging and sharing videos.
     actions: []
     elementId: homepage-hero
     colors: bg-light-fg-dark